The 12 Hallmarks of Aging in Dogs, Explained

 Diet First, Then Additions: Avoiding Quiet Nutrient Overlap

-A well-formulated cat diet is designed to meet baseline nutrient needs.
-That’s why the smartest supplement decisions begin with the food label, the feeding amount, and whether your cat actually eats that amount.
-If intake is low, even a good food can become “incomplete” in practice.
+A well-formulated cat diet is designed to meet baseline nutrient needs, so the smartest supplement decisions start with the food label, the feeding amount, and whether your cat actually eats that amount.
+If intake is low, even a good food becomes incomplete in practice.

 Safety and Contraindications: the Part Owners Should Not Skip